SJTU-IPADS/PowerInfer/smallthinker/README.md

 ## Intro
-- SmallThinker is a family of on-device native Mixture-of-Experts (MoE) language models specially designed for local deployment, co-developed by the IPADS and School of AI at Shanghai Jiao Tong University and Zenergize AI.
+- SmallThinker ([SmallThinker-21BA3B-Instruct](https://huggingface.co/PowerInfer/SmallThinker-21BA3B-Instruct) and [SmallThinker-4BA0.6B-Instruct](https://huggingface.co/PowerInfer/SmallThinker-4BA0.6B-Instruct)) is a family of on-device native Mixture-of-Experts (MoE) language models specially designed for local deployment, co-developed by the IPADS and School of AI at Shanghai Jiao Tong University and Zenergize AI.
 Designed from the ground up for resource-constrained environments, SmallThinker brings powerful, private, and low-latency AI directly to your personal devices, without relying on the cloud.

 - This inference framework is specifically optimized for sparse model inference to achieve faster speeds, leveraging the router's pre-selection mechanism to enable efficient inference even in memory-constrained scenarios.